devchollo/ppchallenge-calculator/README.md

 - [x] Auto scroll to bottom in the Log Pad feature added
 - [x] Bug fixed for the logpad still showing result without input
 - [x] Bug fixed for the current operand reset
+- [x] Bug fixed for the log pad still showing the pressed number even if its deleted

 > If bug is found, please contact me thru my facebook messenger thankyouu :heartpulse: